TusKANNy/vectorium/README.md

 assert_eq!(top1[0].vector, 2);
 ```

-Two things worth knowing. `query_bits` is query-side state, so a single stored index serves every
+Two things worth knowing. `query_bits` is query-side state and is not stored with the index: pass a
-setting — retune it on a loaded dataset with `encoder_mut().set_query_bits(n)` instead of
+different `RabitqQueryParams` to `search` to change it, on a loaded dataset, with no re-encoding and
+no mutation of the encoder.
+Because nothing shared is retuned, one index serves every setting
-re-encoding.
-And the extended encoder stores codes **component-major** at those three byte-aligned
+*concurrently* — parallel searches at different widths are fine.
+And the extended encoder stores
+codes **component-major** at those three byte-aligned widths, scoring against an **unquantized**
-widths, scoring against an **unquantized** query: one widen plus one fused multiply-add per 16
+query: one widen plus one fused multiply-add per 16 components, with no query-side error term and
-components, with no query-side error term and no `query_bits` dial.
+no `query_bits` dial.
 The intermediate widths
 (3, 5, 6, 7, 9) are not supported — a space-exact code would have to be split into aligned parts,
 which costs throughput without buying a useful accuracy/footprint point.